Kiariemuiruri/Kiariemuiruri/README.md

 ## Hi there :wave: I'm Kiarie Muiruri

-### A Data Dective with a penchant for crunching and believes in Data for Good.
+### A Data Detective with a penchant for crunching and believes in Data for Good.

 * :telescope:Learn **Python Libraries: pandas, numpy, matplotlib, seaborn, BeautifulSoup** and more from my python libraries tuitorials